hypo69/hypo/docs/gemini/en/consultant/src/utils/convertors/md2dict.md

 def extract_json_from_string(text: str) -> dict | None:
     """
-    Extracts JSON content from a string if present.
+    Extracts JSON content from a string if it is present.

-    Args:
-        text (str): The string to extract JSON content from.
+    :param text: String to extract JSON content from.

-    Returns:
+    :type text: str
+    :raises Exception: during any operation
-        dict | None: The extracted JSON content or `None` if no JSON is found.
+    :return: Extracted JSON content or None if no JSON is found.
+    :rtype: dict | None
     """
     try:
         json_pattern = r'{.*}'
         json_match = re.search(json_pattern, text, re.DOTALL)
         if json_match:
-            # Instead of eval, use safe_load to handle potential security risks
-            import json
-            return json.loads(json_match.group())
+            # Use j_loads for JSON handling
+            return j_loads(json_match.group()) # Improved: Use j_loads for JSON parsing
         return None
     except Exception as ex:
         logger.error("Error extracting JSON from string.", exc_info=True)